Silent Predators: Production

 Silent Predators was based on a script John Carpenter wrote in the 1970s.
-The movie was mostly filmed on Queensland, Australia, and Los Angeles, California.
+Principal photography occurred in Queensland, Australia, and Los Angeles, California.

 Reception

 Silent Predators received generally unfavorable reviews from critics, who criticized almost every aspect of the movie.
 Michael Speier of Variety called the film "absurdly unrealistic and dramatically inept", stating: "'Predators' is visually unspectacular, and the scare tactics are buried beneath Michael Tavera's heavy-handed score and some poorly realized jump-cut editing from Tod Feuerman".